junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Thin white curtains with laces half cover the room.
 He glances inside.

 Sam stands with a woman, holding her close.
 The two of them are kissing, gently.
-Most of the time, they are simply holding each other, his hands on her shoulders, hers around his waist, their foreheads pressed together, breathing each other's breathe, like  people slow dancing to an old classic waltz.
+Most of the time, they are simply holding each other, his hands on her shoulders, hers around his waist, their foreheads pressed together, breathing each other's breath, like  people slow dancing to an old classic waltz.

 Dean looks at this white-picket-fence apple-pie life they used to joke about, sometimes dream about, never once truly believed could be theirs.